Ensuring delivery of your goods are pre-advised and presented to fulfilmentcrowd centres in a compliant way.

 The correct setup, preparation and shipping of your items to our fulfilment centres will determine how long it takes for them to become available for sale and distribution.
 We want to help you make sure your stock arrives safely and is processed quickly.
-Please read this document and if you have any queries or concerns, contact your Fulfilment Expert who is on-hand to assist.
+Please read this document and if you have any queries or concerns, contact your Customer Success Manager or Customer Services who are on-hand to assist.
 By adhering to operational guidelines and using the functionality of the fulfilmentcrowd platform, you can expect:

 Unless otherwise stated and agreed in writing all deliveries of stock shall be subject to the applicable receipting charges.
 This includes new inventory presented during the on-boarding process and wrongly delivered items.